RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts.md

 -   chi: minimize sidechains?
 -   bb: minimize backbone?
 -   jump: comma-separated list of jumps to minimize over (be sure this jump exists!).
 If set to "ALL", all jumps will be set to minimize.
 If set to "0", jumps will be set not to minimize.
 -   type: minimizer type. linmin, dfpmin, dfpmin\_armijo, dfpmin\_armijo\_nomonotone. dfpmin minimzers can also be used with absolute tolerance (add "atol" to the minimizer type).
-See [https://www.rosettacommons.org/internal/doc/mini/all\_else/minimization\_overview.html](https://www.rosettacommons.org/internal/doc/mini/all_else/minimization_overview.html) for details.
+See the [[Minimization overview]] for details.
 -   tolerance: criteria for convergence of minimization. **The default is very loose, it's recommended to specify something less than 0.01.**
 -   MoveMap: The movemap can be programmed down to individual degrees of freedom.
 See FastRelax for more details.